 Russian Foreign Minister Sergei Lavrov called U.N.
-Secretary-General Ban Ki-moon's unexpected, last-minute decision to bar Iran from the talks a mistake, but not a disaster.
+Secretary-General Ban Ki-moon's last-minute decision to bar Iran from the talks a mistake, but not a disaster.

 Lavrov reaffirmed Russia's stance that Iran's presence was essential for the success of the talks.
 In Tehran, Iran's Foreign Ministry sharply criticized Mr. Ban's diplomatic turnaround, saying the U.N. chief only did so under immense pressure.

-A team of internationally renowned war crimes prosecutors and forensic experts said their report is based on thousands of photographs smuggled out of Syria by a military police photographer whose job included documenting deaths in Mr. Assad's jails.
+A team of internationally renowned war crimes prosecutors and forensic experts said their report is based on thousands of pictures smuggled out of Syria by a military police photographer whose job included documenting deaths in Mr. Assad's jails.

-They said the cache of 55,000 images showed bodies that revealed signs of starvation, beatings, strangulation and other abuses.
+They said the cache of 55,000 images showed bodies that revealed signs of extreme starvation, beatings, strangulation and other abuses.

 One of the former war crimes prosecutors who signed the report compared the images from Syria to the "industrial-scale killing" of Nazi death camps.